Jambi uprising: Intensification of the uprising

+Group Portrait of Sultan Thaha Syaifuddin Jambi and his followers.

 In the night of 1 and 2 October, Jambinese set fire to the Dutch coal reserves.
 The political society was also heavily under fire.
 The army countered these attacks with well-maintained gunfire, while the MS Soembing threw grenades in Soengi Assem.
 The party led by Raden Anom fired a number of cannon shots.
 Of the coal reserves, 230,000 kg were lost.
 On 4 October, the same party came under fire from the Solok village, allowing the MS Soembing to fire 20 grenades from just 16 and 12m distance.
 On 26 October, news arrived that a cruiser stationed there had been taken by four hijackers in Saba.
 Lieutenant 1st class A.P.
 Tadema, commander of the MS Soembing, immediately sent the government ship, Sampit, captained by L.J.C.
 Cocheret de la Moriniere, and an armed sloop, under the command of Lieutenant 2nd class C. Beels.
 They were tasked with recapturing the lost ship as quickly as possible.
 The steam boat Pontaniak, led by Lieutenant 1st class P.M.W.T.
 Krayenhoff van de Leur, left Palembang with the same mission.
 The ships entered the Dendang river, and were quickly fired upon by the captured cruiser, but managed to counter the fire with their cannons.
 This led to the recapturing of the cruiser.
 On the way back, the ships again came under fire and a sailor, De Jong, was killed.
 The enemy continued to harass Dutch ships, culminating in an attack on 14 November when the steamship Ophir, of the Dutch East India Company, took heavy fire in a village about an hour away from Jambi.
 On the nights of 21 and 22 November, the MS Soembing also took heavy fire.
 The attacks ceased only when the MS Pontaniak arrived to assist the Soembing.

 The following morning, the bases from which the attacks were being launched were discovered and destroyed, ending the revolution.